Europe for Visitors logo

 If you must drive, be careful to obey the laws and show respect for pedestrians.
 Whatever you do, don't drink and drive: If you're caught, you'll go to jail.

 Stockholm has parking garages and street parking, the latter often regulated by machines that issue tickets in return for a coins or a swipe of your credit card.
 These vary in design, but most accept credit cards, debit (check) cards, or cash.
-After you've obtained a ticket, stick it inside the windshield of your car where the meter maid or parking warden can see it.
+After you've obtained a ticket, stick it inside the windshield of your car where the parking warden can see it.

 Back to: Stockholm transportation